How to Choose the Right Paint Color

-We do a lot of interior painting for our Asheville customers, but this week I'm taking a break for the holiday and painting my own space...
+We do a lot of interior painting in Asheville, but this week I'm taking a break for the holiday and painting my own space...

 ...which means that my wife and I have been looking at colors all week.
 With many years of painting experience, I've come up with a few tricks for choosing the right colors for a room, and I thought I'd share them today.